pleb/blog/posts/minimal-nextjs-blog-part4-show-posts-in-category.md

 }
 ```

-Next I need to alter where I render categories to the screen in the `/pages/index.tsx`, which this changes from
+Now I alter where I render categories to the screen in the `/pages/index.tsx`, which changes it from

 ```tsx
 <h2>Categories</h2>